jalfje/fizzbuzz-asm/README.md

     $ ./debug.sh fizzbuzz

 which gives executable permissions to `debug.sh` then runs the executable in GDB, with a breakpoint set at the very first entry point.
 To step through, simply enter the `step` command once, then keep pressing enter.

-If anyone wants to, feel free to send me an email about the project at jamiestm9@hotmail.com.